Goals of the Academy Leadership

 To help achieve these goals, the following aims will be implemented:

 - Facilitate communication and collaboration among all ECIs, designated mentors, and ovarian cancer research and consumer advocacy communities.

-- A) Design and implement a curriculum to foster the scientific maturation of ECIs, and
+- A) Refine and implement a curriculum to foster the scientific maturation of ECIs, and

-B) Develop and administer a leadership curriculum that will promote not only the professional success of ECIs, but also ideals such as respect for and cooperation among diverse scientists and consumers to forge a new culture within the ovarian cancer research community that overcomes barriers such as exclusivity, small size, fragmentation, and narrow scope.
+B) Refine and administer a leadership curriculum that will promote not only the professional success of ECIs, but one that also promotes ideals such as respect for and cooperation among diverse scientists and patients in an effort to forge a new culture within the ovarian cancer research community-a culture that overcomes barriers such as its small size, exclusivity, and fragmentation.

 By achieving these aims, Academy ECIs will have improved their knowledge of best practices in running and funding a productive research laboratory and will have developed a roadmap for the next phase of their career.